tsevasa/infinite-chess-notation/README.md

 The piece list can be enhanced with these custom rules:
 - If a pawn has the ability to make a double move, a `+` is added behind its coordinates in the piece list, e.g. `P3,7+`.
 Naturally, this ability is lost after the pawn makes a move.
-- If the king has castling rights, then he has a `+` behind his coordinates.
+- If a king has castling rights, then he has a `+` behind his coordinates.
 He can castle with any non-pawn piece having the same y-coordinate as him and also having a `+` behind its coordinates.
-For example, a `K3,3+` can castle with a `R10,3+` by moving two squares to the right, if no other pieces are inbetween, he is not check and `4,3` is not attacked by Black.
+For example, a `K3,3+` can castle with a `R10,3+` by moving two squares to the right, if no other pieces are between him and the rook, if he is not in check and if `4,3` and `5,3` are not threatened by Black.
 Naturally, the `+` specification is lost for any piece making a move.

-Now comes a long list of optional arguments that can be added in front of the piece list in order to accommodate custom rules and more information:
+Now we explain the long list of optional arguments that can be added in front of the piece list in order to accommodate custom rules and more information on a given position:
 - `w` or `b` in front symbolises whose turn it is in a position.
 If omitted, it defaults to `w`.
 - A square `a,b` in front symbolises en passant rights in the current position, e.g. if the last move played was `P1,3>1,5`, then the current position has en passant rights on square `1,4`.
 If omitted, no en passant is possible.
 - `N/M` with nonnegative integers `N` and `M` symbolises the state of the X-move rule counter.
 Here, `N` is the number of halfmoves since the last pawn move or capture, while `M` determines the X-move rule of the game (i.e. the number of halfmoves allowed to be played without pawn moves or captures until the players may claim a draw).
 If omitted, there is no X-move rule.